NdauwaRafael/location-mapper-rails/README.md

-# README
+# Location Mapper Rails

-This README would normally document whatever steps are necessary to get the application up and running.
+A simple application to map locations using Ruby on Rails.

-Things you may want to cover:
+Things included:

 * Ruby version